FreesideHull/StudentResources/.github/PULL_REQUEST_TEMPLATE.md

 <!-- DO NOT DELETE THE TEXT BELOW.
 Please make sure relevant boxes are checked [x] -->

-Thank you for taking the time to work on a PR for Freeside's Student Resources!
+Thank you for taking the time to submit a PR for Freeside's Student Resources list!

 To ensure your PR is dealt with swiftly please check the following: